cwevans/design/README.md

 npm install
 ```

-To compile and minify the LESS files, run:
+To compile, minify, and run a Gulp Dev server, run:

 ```
-gulp
+npm start
 ```

 ##About